Skip to main content

 1800-1803: Boscobel Manor in England, An Idea is Born

-It is from here that States Dyckman presumably chose the name Boscobel for his future Hudson Valley estate.
+It is from here that States Dyckman chose the name Boscobel for his future Hudson Valley estate.
 It can be presumed that he thought it as his own personal refuge from the years of legal battles to obtain moneys owed to him by the English generals he served during the war.
 It is likely that the name “Boscobel”, had a more significant meaning than its general translation from the Italian “beautiful woods or forest.”

 1803: Return to America with a Dream of Boscobel